felipeucelli/youtube-download-python/README.md

 ## Features
 * Support for downloading all available video and audio qualities
 * Support for downloading the complete playlist
+* Ability to download and merge subtitles into videos
 * Ability to select a range from a playlist
 * Keyword search support
 * View and export a detailed list of downloaded files